carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 >
 {: .callout}

-We will continue to use markdown and learn more throughout the rest of the lesson.
+We will continue to use Markdown and learn more throughout the rest of the lesson.

 > ## Markdown Cheatsheet
 >